Skip to main content

 Managing stress requires a systematic approach.
 Here is where we start.

 1. Baseline stress audit.
 Do you identify with "tired but wired"?
-If yes, consider high-quality KSM-66 at 300 mg before bed.
+If yes, consider high-quality KSM-66 at 300 mg taken with dinner.

 2. Verify your source.
-Ensure any supplement you take has verified heavy-metal testing.
+Ensure any ashwagandha you take has verified third-party heavy-metal testing (NSF, USP, or ConsumerLab).

-3. Cycle your stack.
-If you have been on ashwagandha for more than 3 months, take a 30-day break starting today.
-Observe how your body responds.
-This data is valuable.
+4. Cycle your use.
+After 3 months on, take a 30-day break and observe how your body responds.
+That data is valuable.

 Scientific References